sonnyp/Junction/README.md

 ## Features

-- Choose application to open with
+- Choose the application to open with
-- List applications by last use
+- List options by last used
-- Shows the URL or path before opening
+- Show the location before opening
-- Edit URL before opening
+- Edit the URL before opening
-- Shows a hint for unencrypted link
+- Show a hint for insecure link
 - `<Ctrl>W` or ESC to cancel
 - `<Ctrl>C` or button to copy location to clipboard
 - Keyboard navigation